 Probably the most important stat in the game now is last hits.
 Not kills, but last hits.
 Last hits will grant a significant boost to card experience gained.
 You now need to time each mouse click carefully to make the hit.
 This is less of a problem mid to late game but very important in the early game to help you gain card points faster.
 A team that is making fewer last hits than the opposition will have a higher chance of losing the match as they will likely be under-powered compared to the opposition.

 If possible, let the minions come to you and pick them off one by one with some expertly timed clicks.
 Practice this against the AI.

 XP is not the same as CXP, XP is gained from fighting in a lane and allows players to level up their abilities.
 A single hero in the Off-lane (left lane) can gain XP quite quickly and will gain more XP than the two players you are fighting in that lane which is their Safe Lane.
-However, holding off two heroes can be tricky and don’t be too concerned if the Off-lane Tower 1 tower goes down first.
+However, holding off two heroes can be tricky and don’t be too concerned if the first Off-lane tower goes down first.

 WTF is Power, Basic Penetration and Ability Penetration?

 This is a little confusing because the way damaged worked before changed when Monolith launched.
 As this is all different now we’ll forget what went before.

 Casters (Gideon, Gadget, Iggy etc.) should now be using Ability Pen, melee fighters (Grux, Crunch, Kwang etc) should be using Basic Pen.
 This a simple view of the system because some heroes like Grux and Crunch may want to build both penetration types depending on their attacks.
 This is something you need to experiment with depending on who you play.

 All damage scales with the new Power card stat which affects how much damage is dealt by both your basic attack and abilities.

 To clarify for Paragon Legacy players (ignore this if you are new), Physical Damage and Energy Damage is now called Power.